jeftegoes/AwsOverview/Compute/Amazon Elastic Beanstalk.md

   - SSL Certificate can be provisioned using ACM (AWS Certificate Manager) or CLI.
   - Must configure a security group rule to allow incoming port 443 (HTTPS port).
 - **Beanstalk redirect HTTP to HTTPS**
-  - Configure your instances to redirect HTTP to HTTPS: https://github.com/awsdocs/elastic-beanstalk-samples/tree/master/configuration-files/aws-provided/security-configuration/https-redirect
+  - Configure our instances to redirect HTTP to HTTPS: https://github.com/awsdocs/elastic-beanstalk-samples/tree/master/configuration-files/aws-provided/security-configuration/https-redirect
   - OR configure the Application Load Balancer (ALB only) with a rule.
   - Make sure health checks are not redirected (so they keep giving 200 OK).

 # 15. Web Server vs Worker Environment

-- If your application performs tasks that are long to complete, offload these tasks to a dedicated **worker environment**.
+- If our application performs tasks that are long to complete, offload these tasks to a dedicated **worker environment**.
-- **Decoupling** your application into two tiers is common.
+- **Decoupling** our application into two tiers is common.
 - **Example:** Processing a video, generating a zip file, etc.
-- You can define periodic tasks in a file `cron.yaml`.
+- We can define periodic tasks in a file `cron.yaml`.

 # 16. Notifications